 This alarm activates when any reading is greater than its respective high setpoints or lower than its low setpoint.
 The display will flash HI or LO in the appropriate display at a rate as determined by the alarm severity.
-An audio alarm sounds three times every three seconds for a medium priority alarm, and two times every three seconds for a low priority alarm until the incubator alarming condition is removed or the incubator is turned off.
+An audio alarm sounds every second three times for a high priority alarm, two times for a medium priority alarm, and once for a low priority alarm until the incubator alarming condition is removed or the incubator is turned off.